7 Ways to Identify a Responsible Breeder

 A breeder that doesn’t have any customer reviews on their site or has just a handful of reviews that sound very similar to each other or made up, is most likely a scammer you should stay away from.

-Instead of buying or adopting from a breeder that has no reviews from customers, look for a breeder that has good reviews of customer adoption experience with pictures of the adopted puppies.
+Instead of buying or reserving from a breeder that has no reviews from customers, look for a breeder that has good reviews of customer reservation experience with pictures of the reserved puppies.

 Research and Insights

-Blogs, FAQ sections, and breed insights are a great sign that your chosen breeder is invested in not only selling puppies but also educating customers about the puppy breeds they plan to adopt.
+Blogs, FAQ sections, and breed insights are a great sign that your chosen breeder is invested in not only selling puppies but also educating customers about the puppy breeds they plan to reserve.

 Pick-up and Delivery Options